clemence-briteau/mon-theme-wordpress/README.md

 # mon-theme-wordpress
-Creating my own WordPress theme
+Creating my own WordPress theme, helped by a tutorial